GregorR/style/STYLE.md

 actually part of the quote.
 But, that's just my own rule, and rules are made to be broken.

-I have two rules specific to academic writing, which are not actually grammar or style rules per se, but affect grammar and style:

-1. **Blind means blind.** It is worth following a style guide simply to avoid forming an identifiable style that will effectively unblind your blind submissions.
-Of course, everyone writes in their own style, so to a certain extent this is unavoidable, but one should nonetheless aim for non-identifiable style to whatever degree that's possible.
-All blind paper submissions should use American English unless they are specifically submitted to a British, Australian, or New Zealand conference, and singular works should use “we”, never “I”.

-2. **Follow mandated style.** Some publishers have mandated style guides.
-More often than not they dictate things like line spacing and typeface, rather than writing style, but sometimes they do a bit of both.
-If you're submitting to a publisher with a specifically mandated style guide, obviously you should follow it.
-Don't break the rules just to be a rebel.

 Some commonly cited “rules” which specifically *ought to be broken*, because they actively hinder clarity for no reason: